-Andrew W. Bey (born October 28, 1939 in Newark, New Jersey) is a jazz singer and pianist.
+Andrew W. Bey (born October 28, 1939 in Newark, New Jersey) is an American jazz singer and pianist.

 Bey has a wide vocal range, with his four octave baritone voice.